|

 Undergraduates

 Sometimes the competition to do research in someone's laboratory is fierce.
 Professors have a limited amount of time and money to distribute amongst 100's of undergraduates.
 I am usually looking for students with a good academic record who are reliable and hard-working.
+You should also be efficient enough with your time management so that you can devote 10-15 hours a week to this activity.
 Often the tasks you will need to perform are boring and tedious.
 However, if you stick with it, and prove yourself, new opportunities will arise and soon you will be directly involved in the more creative, discovery-based, aspects of doing research.
-If you want to learn more about this experience, email some of the undergraduates who have worked in my laboratory (click on undergraduate links above).
+If you want to learn more about this experience, email some of the undergraduates who have worked in my laboratory.

 UROP/SURF